elliotwaite/rule-30-and-game-of-life/README.md

 ```
 brew install ffmpeg
 ```
-Note: If you want use a version of ffmpeg other than the Homebrew version, you'll have to change the `FFMPEG_PATH` constant in the `video_writer.py` file to the path where your ffmpeg executable file is installed.
+Note: If you want use a version of ffmpeg other than the Homebrew version, you'll have to change the `FFMPEG_PATH` value in `video_writer.py` to the path where your ffmpeg executable file is installed.

 ## Running the Code